ansys/pysimai/doc/source/user_guide/config_file.rst

 .. _config_file:

-Configuration File
+Configuration file
 ==================

-To create a client from a configuration file, you can use the :py:meth:`~ansys.simai.core.client.SimAIClient.from_config` function :
+To create a :class:`~ansys.simai.core.client.SimAIClient` instance from a configuration file, you use the :py:meth:`~ansys.simai.core.client.SimAIClient.from_config` method:

 .. code-block:: python